mercadopago/devsite-docs/guides/plugins/unofficial/vtex/logs.en.md

 Also, in case of modification or activation of new payment methods, they give us the possibility to validate that everything is working as planned.

-To access the logs, access the **Transactions** menu of the **Payments** module from the administration panel of your VTEX store, then look for the LOG that contains the `status response` and click on **"+ Information"**.
+To access the logs, access the administration panel of your VTEX store, and click on **Payments > Transactions**, then look for the LOG that contains the `status response` and click on **"+ Information"**.
 The most significant data is the following:

 |Field|Data|Description|
 |---|---|---|